A Guide to Assessing and Implementing the Universal Standards for Social and Environmental Performance Management

 Scoring guidance

-The answer is ‘yes’ if Board have used client metrics for monitoring social goals and Board minutes/ interviews can show that the Board is analyzing them and discussing them during the change period to ensure social goals can be pursued.
-The answer can be ‘Yes’ or ‘N/A’ if no major institutional change was observed in the last year.
+• Score ‘yes’, if the board have used updated, complete, and accurate client metrics for monitoring all social targets and board minutes/interviews can show that the board is analysing them and discussing them during the institutional change period to ensure all social goals can be pursued.

-The answer is ‘partially’, if the Board does not have complete client data to analyze the effect of the changes on the provider’s social goals and strategy.
+• Score ‘partially’, if the board does not have updated, complete, and accurate client metrices to analyze consistently the potential effects of the institutional change on the social goals and strategy.

 Sources of information